gjhead/Starter-Files-Grunt/README.md

 It's a nice simple engine that allows for includes and variables.

+Here is everything you can do with kit:  https://codekitapp.com/help/kit/

 Grunt watch will keep this running and compiling based on the watched files.  ctrl-c to quit.

 Livereload is on - snag the livereload chrome plugin for easy working: